venamax/dataincubator/graph/README.md

 this as implicitly implying a social graph: there is a connection between two individuals if they appear in a picture together.

-The first step is to fetch the data.
-This comes in two phases.
+Fetching the data can be broken down into two phases:

 The first step is to crawl the data.
 We want photos from parties before December 1st, 2014.
 Go to `http://www.newyorksocialdiary.com/party-pictures`